fosslight/fosslight_prechecker/docs/user-guide.md

     3-1.
 When running on a project basis. (without -f parameter)
     - If there is no ./reuse/dep5 file in the Root Path, it is created.
     - If it already exists, copy it to bk file and append the default config value to the existing dep file.
-    - By creating dep5 files, exclude binary or .json, venv */*, node_modules/*,. */* from reuse.
+    - By creating the dep5 file, exclude binary or .json, venv*/*, node_modules/*,. */* from reuse.
     - Run the reuse lint
         If the OSS Package Information file exists, the list of missing license files is not printed.
-    - Rollback dep5-related file creation part.
+    - Remove dep5-related file.

     3-2.
-When executing in file unit (with -f option)
+When executing in file unit (with -f parameter)
     - Print the copyright text and license text extraction by file.
     - However, if the file does not exist or the file is binary or .json, copyright text and license text are not printed.